biopython/biopython.github.io/wiki/GitUsage.md

 Provided you never commit any change to your local **master** branch, this should always be a simple *fast forward* merge without any conflicts.
-You can then deal with merging the upstream changes into your local branches (and you can do that offline).
+You can then deal with merging the upstream changes from your local master branch into your local branches (and you can do that offline).

 If you have your repository hosted online (e.g. at github), then push the updated master branch there: